How to prepare and cook food safely

 Read more about storing leftovers safely.

-Cooking food at the right temperature will ensure any harmful bacteria are killed.
+Cooking food at the right temperature will kill any harmful bacteria.
 Check that food's steaming hot throughout before you eat it.

-The foods below need to be cooked thoroughly before eating:
+These foods need to be cooked thoroughly before eating:

 - offal, including liver